yft22/sec-gate-oidc/idps/docs/github-kickstart.md

 # github Quick start IDP configuration

-github is not openid-connect compliant but propose similar functionality on base of oAuth2.
-The main advantage of Github is that every developer on the planet already have an account, and the admin work to add a new application remains simple and 100% free, this even when going from development phase to production.
+github is not openid-connect compliant but proposes similar functionality on base of oAuth2.
+The main advantage of Github is that every developer on the planet already has an account, and the admin work to add a new application remains simple and 100% free, even when going from development phase to production.

 ## 1- request a developer account.

-As everyone should already have an account, I suppose that we should replace this chapter title with "log with your existing github account".
+As everyone should already have an account, I suppose that we should replace this chapter title with "log on with your existing github account".

 ![registration](../../docs/assets/github/01-register-account.png)